sarveshmhadgut/Flaude/README.md

 # Flaude – LangGraph based Agentic Chatbot

-Flaude is a personal AI chatbot built on Google Gemini and LangGraph.
+Flaude is a personal AI chatbot built on LangGraph.
 It has persistent memory, a handful of useful tools, and a clean Streamlit interface.
 Nothing groundbreaking — just a well-built chat app that's fun to use and extend.

 ## What makes it interesting